Techgrounds-Cloud-9/cloud-9-Atalla90/03_Cloud_1(AWS)/Exercise 2 - Pricing.md

 Economies of scale: A concept that refers to the cost advantages an enterprise can have when operating and producing on larger scales.
 As the fixed costs, such as; administration costs, get spread over more production units, the total cost of production decreases, from which the enterprise as well as the customer may benefit.

-Total Cost of Ownership: The cost of buying something add to the costs of operating and maintaining it during its life span.
+Total Cost of Ownership: The cost of buying something added to the costs of operating and maintaining it during its lifespan.

-Capital Expenditures (CapEx): The major expenditures an enterprise make for long term purposes.
+Capital Expenditures (CapEx): The major expenditures an enterprise makes for long term purposes.
 CapEx can be physical fundamental assets, such as; buildings and equipment.

 Operational expenditures (OpEx): The day-to-day regular costs of an operating enterprise.
 It includes, for example, salaries and rents.